terrorizer1980/lxd-pkg-ubuntu/doc/storage.md

    a LXD zfs pool or dataset since LXD might delete them.
  - When quotas are used on a ZFS dataset LXD will set the ZFS "quota" property.
-   In order to have LXD set the ZFS "refquota" property, either set "zfs.use_refquota" to "true" for the given dataset or set "volume.zfs.use_refquota" to true on the storage pool.
+   In order to have LXD set the ZFS "refquota" property, either set "zfs.use\_refquota" to "true" for the given dataset or set "volume.zfs.use\_refquota" to true on the storage pool.
 The former option will make LXD use refquota only for the given storage volume the latter will make LXD use refquota for all storage volumes in the storage pool.
+ - I/O quotas (IOps/MBs) are unlikely to affect ZFS filesystems very much.
+That's because of ZFS being a port of a Solaris module (using SPL) and not a native Linux filesystem using the Linux VFS API which is where I/O limits are applied.

 #### The following commands can be used to create ZFS storage pools